JulienZD/typescript-tools.nvim/README.md

 <h1 align="center">typescript-tools.nvim</h1>
 <p align="center"><sup>⚡ TypeScript integration NeoVim deserves ⚡</sup></p>

+## Note

+This is a fork of [pmizio/typescript-tools.nvim](https://github.com/pmizio/typescript-tools.nvim) with the addition of a hack to place "Add/Update import ..." actions at the top of the list of code actions.

 ### 🚧 Warning 🚧

 Please note that the plugin is currently in the early beta version, which means you may encounter